addiedavis/fortune-teller/README.md

 ## Part 2

-- Retirement Years
-	- The user’s number of years until retirement will be based on whether the user’s age is odd or even.
+- Base the number of years until retirement on whether the user's age is odd or even
-- Number of siblings for where they will have a vacation home
+- Use the number of siblings to determine the user's vacation home
-- Mode of Transporation determined by the user’s favorite color.
-ROYGBIV
-- Bank Balance at retirement will be based on the user’s birth month.
+- Use the favorite color to determine the mode of transportation
+- Use the birth month to determine how much money they will have in the bank

 ## Part 3
 - Display the user’s fortune in this format: